Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/install_cloudpanel/guide.en-gb.md

 - users;
 - a firewall.

-This guide explains how to install CloudPanel on an OVHcloud VPS or dedicated server and how to connect to it to perform the initial configuration.
+This guide explains how to install CloudPanel on a VPS or a Dedicated Server and how to connect to it to perform the initial configuration.

 > [!warning]
 >